ewels/rich-click/README.md

 Please create a new [issue](https://github.com/ewels/rich-click/issues) or better still, dive right in with a pull-request.

+### Local setup

+1. Create a new venv with a python3.6+ interpreter using `python3 -m venv venv`
+2. Activate the venv with `source venv/bin/activate`
+3. Install our the package as an editable including all dev dependencies with `pip3 install -e ."[dev]"`
+4. Install pre-commit with `pre-commit install`

 ## Credits

 This package was written by Phil Ewels ([@ewels](http://github.com/ewels/)),